-Commonly, the higher the price volatility, the riskier the security.
-For example, 15% markup on produce durina a tomato shortage can raise Q: What factors should an operator consider when terminating a 3 to 5 vear distribution agreement?
+Q: What factors should an operator consider when terminating a 3 to 5 year distribution agreement?

-Even if the broadliner gareement is sound and the service level is excellent, a chain experiencing significant growth should be checking the validity and currency of their aareement with some regularity.
-MDA's have somethina called an "exit clause." or common language that says with

-60 or 90 day notice, for no cause, the operator can terminate the agreement.
+Even if the broadliner agreement is sound and the service level is excellent, a chain experiencing significant growth should be checking the validity and currency of their agreement with some regularity.
+MDA's have something called an "exit clause," or common language that says with 60 or 90 day notice, for no cause, the operator can terminate the agreement.

 For instance, a 25 unit chain on a 5 year MDA has grown to 50 units in the last 2 to 3 years and has doubled their purchase volume or added a third purchasing volume under their broadliner.
-In this case. there is no clause that forbids the chain from shopping their the price per case from \$25 to \$50.
-However, either option is still better than autonomous pricing from the DSR (Distributor Sales Representatives).
+In this case, there is no clause that forbids the chain from shopping their current MDA; in fact, Consolidated Concepts highly recommends shopping for new pricing with an agreement currently in place.